Nilumind/Budget2Travel/README.md

+Budget2Travel is an innovative web application that makes travel planning easier.
+Users enter their budget, number of travellers, and destination.
+The system then generates a personalized travel schedule that balances cost and experience.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.